martineriksson/jormungandr/README.md

  to declare new attributes.
 It is up to the programmer to keep track of what attributes are used.

-* The Model objects will naively store attributes of any name.
+* The model objects will naively store attributes of any name.
 Every object is in effect its own little key-value store, with every key being a valid method of the object itself.

-* In a Redis hash representing a Model object, the values are Ruby objects serialized with Marshal.
+* In a Redis hash representing a model object, the values are Ruby objects serialized with Marshal.

 * If the Sinatra module is loaded, a REST API is created through which the model objects can be accessed and manipulated using the standard HTTP verbs.
  Also, some admin views are created.
+(NOTE: Not yet merged into public repo!)

-* If a method is called that is a pluralized form of a Model subclass, Model returns all instances of this subclass that references the instance on wich the method was called (one-to-many relations).
+* If a method is called that is a pluralized form of a Model subclass, it returns all instances of this subclass that references the instance on wich the method was called (one-to-many relations).